Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Discussion

 Our analysis also highlights the important role of symmetry.
 In clusters that preserve reflection symmetry, the optimized Majorana hopping lattice becomes planar and bipartite, allowing a direct connection to Lieb’s conjecture and stabilizing impurity-bound $\pi$-fluxes.
 More generally, our results establish impurity quadrupole moments as sensitive probes of emergent fluxes and fractionalized excitations in Kitaev spin liquids.

-From an experimental perspective, detecting magnetic quadrupole moments remains challenging, because they do not couple linearly to either electric or magnetic fields.
+From an experimental perspective, in addition to the dilute spin-$3/2$ impurity systems discussed above \cite{Bastien2019, Lee2023, Natori2025}, another possible microscopic realization is a spin-$1$ impurity strongly and ferromagnetically coupled to a spin-$1/2$ moment in the Kitaev layer, thereby forming an effective local degree of freedom with $S_{\rm tot}=3/2$.
+A similar setup involving impurities with different spin quantum numbers has also been proposed in Ref. \cite{Vojta2016}.
+Detecting magnetic quadrupole moments remains challenging because they do not couple linearly to either electric or magnetic fields.
 Nevertheless, several theoretical studies have discussed possible probes of quadrupolar order in spin systems, including neutron \cite{Smerald2015}, Raman \cite{Michaud2011}, and resonant inelastic x-ray scattering \cite{Savary2015}, as well as nuclear magnetic resonance (NMR) experiments \cite{Sato2009, Sato2011, Shindou2013, Smerald2016}.
-While these techniques have primarily been discussed in the context of bulk quadrupolar order, it is an interesting open question whether similar approaches could detect quadrupolar responses associated with dilute magnetic impurities.
+While these techniques have primarily been discussed in the context of bulk quadrupolar order, we have proposed that the local quadrupole moment of a spin-3/2 impurity may also be accessible through spin-polarized tunneling spectroscopy by exploiting the spectral sum rule for the on-site dynamical spin correlation.
+We hope that this proposal will stimulate future experimental studies of local quadrupolar responses in candidate Kitaev materials.